forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 [in work]
 The 2014 revolution is also known as Euromaidan revolution or as revolution of dignity (as political opponents were treated without dignity beforehand ([Zadorozhnii 2016](#zadorozhnii-2016)).

 > Updated, 5.11.
-Before, there was some bias influenced by comments from a Donbas native, the comments surprisingly differed from the narrative told in 'Western' media (including wikipedia) which induced some overshooting in classifying information as propaganda: For example the lack of dignity of how during the Yanukovych presidency political competitors were treated, wasn't given enough space.
+Before, there was some bias influenced by comments from a Donbas native, the comments surprisingly differed from the narrative told in 'Western' media including wikipedia (The person pointed to the complex situation between west and east, especially for Donbas.
+The 2022 invasion was called a tragedy.) which induced some overshooting in classifying information as propaganda: For example the lack of dignity of how during the Yanukovych presidency political competitors were treated, wasn't given enough space.
 Yanukovych's competitors, including Yulia Tymonshenko, had/have their voter bases mainly in the central and western regions of Ukraine, which is a reason for increased motivation to protest.

 // References Events around the 2014 Revolution